Drought-Tolerant Perennial Flowers For Dry Gardens

 Some of the best types of Salvia for drought-tolerance include Salvia greggii, Salvia nemorosa, and Salvia officinalis.
 These plants are known for their ability to withstand periods of drought and require minimal watering once established.

-See drought-tolerant varieties of Salvia
+Drought-tolerant varieties of Salvia

 Yarrow